 Some people believe that keeping the keyword density high will increase search engine relevancy and ranking calculations.
 However, it is nothing but just a mere myth.
 It is crucial to maintain the keyword density by adding them to relevant places and not stuffing them.

 Search Engine Spam

-Whenever we search for certain keywords, we see spam results as well.
+Whenever we search for specific keywords, we see spam results as well.
 Many SEO experts and designers have been spamming the search engines by creating pages and schemes to inflate search engine rankings.
 However, this practice of SEME (Search Engine Manipulating Effect) is no more relevant due to smarter engines.
-With smart updates like Panda, the search engines have started using algorithms to combat spam pages.
-They further impose penalties on sites, which is definitely a big problem.

-In order to make sure that the site is having enough content, people make use of copied content, without thinking that they are hampering the uniqueness of their site.
-The truth is that the sites, which are not serving unique and valuable content, are unable to rank anyhow.
-Search engines are using specialized algorithms and manual reviewing methods to prevent use of plagiarised content.
+To ensure that the site has enough content, some content marketers copy the content, without thinking that they are hampering the uniqueness of their website.
+The truth is that such sites are unable to rank anyhow.
+Search engines are using specialized algorithms and manual reviewing methods to prevent the use of plagiarized content.